edahanoam/Awesome-Summarization-Datasets/README.md

 </p>

 ## Datasets
+For easier search, you can use our [platform](https://searchdatasets-fru5zwwfm2shmyrtna9gjh.streamlit.app/).
+Please note that it only features the datasets included in the survey.
 If you'd like to contribute a dataset, please submit a pull request.

 ### Paragraph
 These datasets contain output texts composed of one or more paragraphs of coherent free text.